sylligardos/sylligardos/README.md

-👋 Hi, I’m Emmanouil Sylligardos, a PhD student at ENS that has just started his journey. 😎

-👀 I’m interested in ML for Time Series since life got me there 😜

-❤️ I'm looking for an academic internship at some point, so if you are working on a similar subject, hit me up!
+Hi all,

+I’m Emmanouil Sylligardos (Sylli), I come from Greece, Crete and I like dancing, research and motorbike trips (not necessarily in that order).

+My research mainly focuses on Time Series Anomaly Detection (TSAD), but it's not limited to that.
+My dancing skills are mostly in Latin dances, but like my research, they are not limited to that :P. I'm currently looking for an internship, so if you are working on a similar subject and would like to collaborate, feel free to reach out!

-📫 You can reach me at hiimsylli@gmail.com
+You can reach me at hiimsylli@gmail.com .

+Best,
+Sylli.

 <!---
 sylligardos/sylligardos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.